Dual blood glucose and ketone test meters

 • Ketone testing strips: KetoSens

-Some cities have a representative from the company supplying your meter and they will be able to teach you if they are available.
+If you're not sure how to use your blood glucose meter, your healthcare provider can teach you.
+This could be a diabetes nurse educator or diabetes nurse specialist, your local pharmacist or a nurse at your GP surgery.
+Some cities have a representative from the company supplying your meter and they will be able to teach you if they're available.

 Tips when using your test meter

-• Prick your fingers on the side of your finger (towards the tip) rather than on the pad (or tip) of your finger.
-This will be more comfortable for you, especially if you use a keyboard.
+• Pricking your finger: Prick your finger on the side (towards the tip) rather than on the pad or tip.
+This will be more comfortable for you afterwards, especially if you use a keyboard.
+You'll get a much better sized drop of blood if your hands are warm before testing.

 • The lancets (prickers) that are used within the finger-pricking device should be changed at least every 2 or 3 days.
 This reduces pain and also reduces the risk of infection.